cs4241-20a/a2-shortstack/README.md

 - **Tech Achievement 2**: I used moment js for the date formatting.
 This allows me to add a certain amount of days to the creation date in order to properly predict the required deadline.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I decided to use bootstrap for the css portion of the web app.
 This allows a better look to my web app and allows better coloring and overall just better style.
 I included the css file via the internet.
+I also added a custom image that fit the color pallete of my web app.

+## NOTE: You may need to run `npm install` as moment is installed as an npm package and that's how the dates are generated.